 An invasive fungal pathogen called Rapid ‘Ōhiʻa Death (ROD) has decimated Hawaiian forests.
 Conservation X Labs, the U.S. Department of the Interior, and the National Park Service are partnering to identify advanced technological solutions to detect and prevent the spread of ROD.

-The first Saving Water for Nature Grand Challenge will launch in 2019 in partnership with the Gordon and Betty Moore Foundation informed by our report on the Ten Grand Challenges for Water & Biodiversity Conservation.
-Get notified of the launch and join the Grand Challenge Coalition as a partner below.
+The first Saving Water for Nature Grand Challenge - The Artisanal Mining Challenge - will launch in 2019 in partnership with the Gordon and Betty Moore Foundation informed by our report on the Ten Grand Challenges for Water & Biodiversity Conservation.
+Get notified of the launch and join the Grand Challenge as a partner.

 Our Impact: The Blue Economy Challenge